Damir94/100-Days-Of-Devops/day-64/README.md

-# Python Flask App Deployment on Kubernetes
+# 1000 Days of Devops - Day 64: Python Flask App Deployment on Kubernetes
 ## Overview
 This document explains the deployment, debugging, and troubleshooting process for a Python Flask application running on a Kubernetes cluster.
 The app was deployed using a Deployment and Service configuration and made accessible through a NodePort.